 If you were a victim of identity theft, you may receive IRS Notice CP01A containing a single-use 6-digit Identity Protection (IP) PIN.
+For information on IP Pins, follow this link to the IRS FAQs about the Identity Protection Personal Identification Number (IP PIN).
 If you have misplaced the IRS letter containing your IP PIN, you can retrieve it from the IRS website.

 To enter the IP PIN in the TaxAct® program:

 Each spouse on a married filing joint return will have his or her own IP PIN.
 If only one spouse received an IP PIN, that PIN would need to be entered for that spouse.
 If your dependent has an IP PIN, you must enter it on your Form 1040 U.S. Individual Income Tax Return, Form 2441 Child and Dependent Care Expenses, and Schedule EIC Earned Income Credit.